Cave · Fall Colors · River/Creek · Views

 Leave the Pinnacle and continue on the AT, a nice woods road with no rocks (yeah!) until you come to an open grassy area used as a helipad.
 The blue blazed Furnace Creek Trail

 (another woods road) leaves the AT and heads down hill to the left.

 Follow this nice trail through the hemlocks alongside Furnace Creek.
+This trail is almost entirely downhill and there are many great spots next to the creek to sit and listen to the water and reflect on the day.
 Eventually you'll come to Hamburg Reservoir.
 Continue on the road until you come back to the AT and the bridge over Furnace Creek.
 Return down the gravel road and back to the parking lot.